 If, for any reason, you feel that you cannot follow the above steps, you can always call Harris Health's confidential Corporate Compliance Hotline at 800-500-0333.
-The Corporate Compliance Hotline is operated by an independent third party and the Office of Corporate Compliance only receives information authorized by the caller.
+The Corporate Compliance Hotline is operated by an independent third party, and the Office of Corporate Compliance only receives information authorized by the caller.
 The Corporate Compliance Hotline is available 24 hours a day, 365 days a year.
 Your identity remains anonymous unless you choose to identify yourself.
-Additionally, the Office of Corporate Compliance keeps your identity confidential to the extent allowed by law.
+Additionally, the Office of Corporate Compliance keeps your identity confidential to the extent allowed by law unless your identity is critical for the resolution of an investigation.
 Harris Health's Corporate Compliance Officer reviews, investigates, and responds to all calls made to the Hotline.